 Another important work for Blue Dragon is the rescue of girls from the human trafficking.
 Many girls are sold to China for marriage or as slaves.
 Many ends up as factory workers.
 To rescue them is a difficult and risky job that is now supported by the police in Vietnam.
 Some of the girls are sold for 50 dollars or even less.
 About 100 children are rescued every year by the organisation’s anti-trafficking team.

 PPSA is a non-profit Cambodian association improving the lives of children, young adults, and their families with art schools, educational programs, and social support.

 The FK exchange agreement between Blue Dragon and Phare Ponleu Selpak (PPSA) was signed in 2017.

 PPSA is working to build a sustainable artistic community within Cambodia.
 To that end the association offer solid employment opportunities for the graduates through social enterprise partners.
-The organization works with arts though visual and applied arts school, performing arts school, educational programs and vocational training.
+The organisation works with arts through visual and applied arts school, performing arts school, educational programmes and vocational training.